Cephalaspidea

 The order Cephalaspidea, also known as the headshield slugs and bubble snails, is a major taxon of sea slugs and bubble snails, marine gastropod mollusks within the larger clade Euopisthobranchia.
 Bubble shells is another common name for these families of marine gastropods, some of which have thin bubble-like shells.
 This clade contains more than 600 species.

-Members of this worldwide clade used to be considered the most ancestral of the opisthobranchs, but now they are considered as derived and specialized members of the Euthyneura Spengel, 1881.
+Members of this worldwide clade used to be considered the most ancestral of the opisthobranchs, but now they are considered as derived from and specialized members of the Euthyneura Spengel, 1881.

 Headshield slugs are the most morphologically diverse group of all the opisthobranchs.

 Anatomy

-The vast majority possess a shell, although it may be reduced or internal.
+The vast majority of headshield slugs possess a shell, although it may be reduced or internal.
 They have a well-developed headshield, a characteristic broadening at the head, which is used to plow beneath the surface of the sand.
 This headshield prevents the sand entering the mantle cavity.
 There is a muscular foot with or without parapodia (fleshy wing-like flaps).